MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/nf-wincrypt-cryptgetmessagesignercount.md

 If the function fails, <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a> may return an <a href="/windows/desktop/SecGloss/a-gly">Abstract Syntax Notation One</a> (ASN.1) encoding/decoding error.
 For information about these errors, see
 <a href="/windows/desktop/SecCrypto/asn-1-encoding-decoding-return-values">ASN.1 Encoding/Decoding Return Values</a>.

 ## -see-also

 <a href="/windows/desktop/api/wincrypt/nf-wincrypt-cryptverifymessagesignature">CryptVerifyMessageSignature</a>

+<b>Note</b> This function may return a count of duplicate signers and therefore may not be sufficient to avert attacks.
+We recommend using the sid (SignerIdentifier) field from SignerInfo to identify duplicate signers in a message.

 <a href="/windows/desktop/SecCrypto/cryptography-functions">Simplified Message Functions</a>